DavZim/RITCH/README.md

 seen by the 3 stock directory messages, the file contains data about 3 made up stocks (see also the plot later in the Readme).

-NASDAQ provides sample ITCH files on their official FTP server at
+MASDAQ provides sample ITCH files on their official FTP server at
 <ftp://emi.nasdaq.com/ITCH/> (or in R use `open_itch_ftp()`) which can
 be used to test code on larger datasets.
 Note that the sample files are up to 5GB compressed, which inflate to about 13GB.
 To interact with the